 What is the purpose of black keys on the piano?
 That’s an interesting question.
-The straight forward answer without any elaboration is: If all the keys on a piano were white, you would have no idea where to find a particular note on purpose of black keys on the pianothe keyboard short of counting each note from the top or bottom until found the note you were looking for.
+The straight forward answer without any elaboration is: If all the keys on a piano were white, you would have no idea where to find a particular note on the keyboard short of counting each note from the top or bottom until found the note you were looking for.
 Black keys on a piano are actually reference points.
 A more interesting explanation is that any keyboard instrument is built on or has its basis in the key of C Major.

 Each note has an equal distance from one another.
 In other words, each note is a half step apart regardless of whether or not it is black or white.
 A key of music is a simple pattern of half steps and whole steps.
 Because of this structure, the key of C consists of all white keys.
 If you’ve ever taken traditional piano lessons you probably recall learning songs that are were the key of C. The key of C is the most fundamental key in music as it relates to the piano.